-A common, but still relatively unknown cause of bad gas and digestive problems is high fructose corn syrup malabsorption.
+A common, but still relatively unknown cause of an upset stomach, bad gas and other digestive problems is high fructose corn syrup malabsorption.

-More and more people are becoming aware of the dangers of high fructose corn syrup to their health, but fewer would know that too much fructose can also lead to bloating, intestinal cramps and excessive flatulence.
+More and more people are becoming aware of the dangers of high fructose corn syrup to their health, but fewer would know that too much fructose can also lead to bloating, intestinal cramps, diarrhea and excessive flatulence.

-Ahead is just what high fructose corn syrup is, why so many people are experiencing fructose malabsorption and a list of both high fructose foods, drinks, sweeteners and fruits and fructose free or low fructose alternatives for better health.
+Ahead is just what high fructose corn syrup is, why so many people are experiencing fructose malabsorption and a list of both high HFCS foods, drinks, sweeteners and fruits and HFCS free or low fructose alternatives for better health.

 Many fruits and most sweeteners contain high levels of fructose.
 Unlike glucose, which is easily used throughout your body as energy, fructose is primarily metabolized in your liver.

 In small amounts this isn’t a problem.
 Unfortunately, with high fructose corn syrup now such a common ingredient in processed foods, many people are getting far too much of it for their liver to deal with effectively.

 Fructose is sometimes called fruit sugar and fruits are the traditional source of it.
-Your liver can usually comfortably deal with the amount of fructose in the occasional apple, pear or kiwi fruit.
+Your liver can usually comfortably deal with the amount of it in the occasional apple, pear or kiwi fruit.

-It’s a different story however, when we start consuming excessive amounts of HFCS sweetener found in many processed foods, and particularly sugary drinks and sodas.
+It’s a different story however, when you start consuming excessive amounts of HFCS sweetener found in many processed foods, and particularly sugary drinks and sodas.
 These high levels of high fructose corn syrup can easily cause an upset stomach, painful cramps and even diarrhea in sensitive people.

 Common table sugar is a big source of fructose, but in recent decades it has been eclipsed by the huge increase in high fructose corn syrup consumption.

-By far the biggest source of HFCS in most American diets through are sugary beverages like soda, ‘sport’ drinks and commercial fruit juices.
+By far the biggest source of HFCS in most American diets though are sugary beverages like soda, ‘sport’ drinks and commercial fruit juices.

 So called sport drinks and packaged fruit juices often contain more than 50 grams of fructose per 33 oz bottle.

-Even worse, a large 34 oz bottle of the most popular soda contains 108 grams of total sugars, or 27 teaspoons, of which up to 65% of these are fructose (and that’s just the start of the health problems with this dangerous drink).
+Even worse, a large 34 oz bottle of the most popular soda pop contains 108 grams of total sugars, or 27 teaspoons, of which up to 65% of these are fructose (and that’s just the start of the health problems with this highly acidic drink).